Jira Asana integration

 3. Make sure the fields you need will sync properly

-Many fields sync from Asana to Jira, but a few aren’t supported.
+Many fields sync from Asana to Jira, but there are also a number that aren’t supported.
 It’s important to note that other fields only sync from Jira to Asana.
 Before integrating, you’ll want to ensure the fields you need will sync.
+If not, you may want to consider a more comprehensive solution, like Visor, for syncing Asana and Jira data all in one place.
 You will also need to ensure that users have permission in Jira and Asana to create new issues and work with the fields most beneficial to your teams.
+If you can’t give teams access to both, you may run into issues and may want an alternative to the Asana Jira integration.

 4. Understand your team’s workflow